dstackai/dstack/docs/docs/reference/cli/hub.md

 # dstack hub

 This command starts the Hub application.
-Hub is required for running workflows remotely (e.g. in a configured cloud).
+The Hub application is required to run workflows.

 ## Usage